otaviof/tekton-pipeline-chart/README.md

 ### `buildpacks`

-Using [Tekton Catalog's buildpack][tkncatalogbuildpack] as exemple, it defines the Cloud Native Builder lifecycle commands to execute:
+Using [Tekton Catalog's buildpack][tkncatalogbuildpack] as example, it defines the Cloud Native Builder lifecycle commands to execute:

 - *Detect*: runs `detector`, to recognize the code base platform, as Ruby, Python, Node.js, etc;